docker/docs/engine/security/seccomp.md

 ### Significant syscalls blocked by the default profile

-Docker's default seccomp profile is a whitelist which specifies the calls that are allowed.
-The table below lists the significant (but not all) syscalls that are effectively blocked because they are not on the whitelist.
+Docker's default seccomp profile is an allowlist which specifies the calls that are allowed.
+The table below lists the significant (but not all) syscalls that are effectively blocked because they are not on the Allowlist.
 The table includes the reason each syscall is blocked rather than white-listed.

 | Syscall             | Description                                                                                                                           |